 Janice Gary is an award-winning author, educator, writer of nonfiction and a passionate advocate for those whose stories need to be told – and heard.

 Her memoir, Short Leash: A Memoir of Dog Walking and Deliverance, published by Michigan State University Press chronicles a life transformed by a dog, a park and the courage to confront decades of trauma and fear.
 It has garnered several national awards including an Eric Hoffer Award for Memoir and May Sarton Award for Women’s Memoir.
-Her essays and stories have also been featured in numerous journals and anthologies.
+Her essays and stories have also been featured in numerous journals and anthologies and have garnered several awards including a Pushcart Prize nomination.